evanharmon/in-mono/headspace/aws/aws-ec2-instance-stores.md

 - cannot be increased in size
 - have to do and manage own backups
 - ephemeral Storage - less durability.
 If host fails, your instance store is lost

+## NVMe SSDs
+nvme's are available for low latency / high I/O
+- much faster read / writes than older SSDs

+instance types that support them: (as of this writing)
+- I3
+- R6id
+- M7i
+- M7gd